dcbaker/cython/docs/src/userguide/language_basics.rst

 and expect an exception to be automatically raised if a call to :func:`fopen` returns ``NULL``.
-The except clause doesn't work that way; its only purpose is for propagating Python exceptions that have already been raised, either by a Cython function or a C function that calls Python/C API routines.
+The except clause doesn't work that way; its only purpose is for propagating Python exceptions that have already been raised, either by a Cython0 function or a C function that calls Python/C API routines.
 To get an exception from a non-Python-aware function such as :func:`fopen`, you will have to check the return value and raise it yourself, for example: